 Subcostal view of the heart:

 A small pericardial effusion is demonstrated.
-There are no convincing echocardiographic signs of tamponade.
 LV contractility appears adequate.
 The IVC is plethoric (large) and displays no collapse in inspiration.
 RUQ and LUQ views did not reveal any pleural effusion.

 Pulsus paradoxus was measured at 6mmHg, suggesting no significant tamponade.